-- 1. CDIAm: Tests up to and including FEI GP, GPS and GP Freestyle. - 2.
+- CDIAm: Senior Ttests up to and including FEI GP, GPS and GP Freestyle. - 2.
 It is at the discretion of the OC to decide which levels of tests to schedule and to make the Freestyle mandatory or not.
 Maximum three (3) tours can be scheduled at the same event.
+This must be stated in the Schedule.
 Maximum three (3) tests allowed per tour, opting will be possible if three (3) tests are scheduled.
 This must be stated in the Schedule. - 3.
-At any event, the same athlete/Horse combination can, however, only take part in Competitions of the same tour level, as defined below (minimum two (2) and maximum three (3) tests, except for the Diamond Tour when opting is compulsory for the GPS or the GP FS):
+At any event, the same athlete/Horse combination can, however, only take part in Competitions of the same tourlevel, as defined below (minimum two (2) and maximum three (3) tests), except for the Diamond Tour when opting is compulsory for the GPS or the GP FS):

-CDIAm Bronze Tour Junior Team Junior Individual Junior Freestyle CDIAm Silver Tour Young Riders Team Young Riders Individual Young Riders Freestyle CDIAm Gold Tour Prix St. Georges Intermediate I Intermediate I Freestyle CDIAm Platinum Tour Intermediate II Intermediate A Intermediate B Intermediate A/B Freestyle CDIAm Diamond Tour Grand Prix Grand Prix Special Grand Prix Freestyle
+CDIAm Bronze Tour Junior Team Junior Individual Junior Freestyle CDIAm Silver Tour Young Riders Team Young Riders Individual Young Riders Freestyle CDIAM Gold TourCDIAM Bronze Tour Prix St. Georges Intermediate I Intermediate I Freestyle CDIAm Platinum TourCDIAm Silver Tour Intermediate II Intermediate A Intermediate B Intermediate A/B Freestyle CDIAm Diamond TourCDIAm Gold Tour Grand Prix Grand Prix Special Grand Prix Freestyle